StackHawk

 DOM-based XSS Attacks

 A Document Object Model is an interface to treat an HTML document as a logical tree structure, where each node represents an object and part of the document.
-DOM-based XSS attacks actually write data to the DOM.
+DOM-based XSS attacks actually write data to the DOM in the user’s browser.
 Attackers can use this to add a malicious script to a webpage.
 DOM-based XSS attacks differ significantly from other XSS attacks.

 It is difficult to defend DOM-based XSS attacks through server-side prevention, since the payload is not processed by the server.
 Instead, the attack is only preventable on the client side.